 Historical Importance of Pile Gate in Dubrovnik’s Fortifications

-To fully appreciate the depth of this history, visit the UNESCO World Heritage listing for the Old City of Dubrovnik, which recognizes the city’s walls and gates as part of its cultural legacy.
+To really appreciate the weight of this history, check the UNESCO World Heritage listing for the Old City of Dubrovnik, which recognizes the walls and gates of the city as a cultural heritage.

 Architecture and Features You Shouldn’t Miss